Modular carpet: Enhancing indoor air quality, helping mitigate damp & mould

 Introduction

 Social housing providers have a critical role in promoting residents’ well-being, with Indoor Air Quality (IAQ) being a factor.
 Indoor pollution can be significantly higher than outdoor levels, making the choice of flooring critical.
-Carpet tiles, distinct from bare floorboards or concrete floors, present unique benefits that positively influence IAQ and can contribute to damp and mould reduction.
+Modular carpet, distinct from bare floorboards or concrete floors, present unique benefits that positively influence IAQ and can contribute to damp and mould reduction.

-Carpet tiles effectively trap dust particles and allergens, preventing them from becoming airborne and affecting the IAQ.
+Modular carpet effectively trap dust particles and allergens, preventing them from becoming airborne and affecting the IAQ.
 This feature is particularly beneficial for residents with respiratory conditions and contributes to maintaining a healthier indoor environment.
-Leading manufacturers of carpet tiles have focused on these qualities to enhance IAQ
+Leading manufacturers of modular carpets have focused on these qualities to enhance IAQ.

 Industry Leading Manufacturers

-Uplyfted’s manufacter partners, Interface, Milliken, Modulyss, and Ege have innovated in this space, designing carpet tiles that trap fine dust, offer low Volatile Organic Compound (VOC) emissions, and are solvent-free, PVC-free, and odourless.
+Uplyfted’s manufacter partners, Interface, Milliken, Modulyss, Marlings, TarkettĀ and Ege have innovated in this space, designing modular carpets that trap fine dust, offer low Volatile Organic Compound (VOC) emissions, and are solvent-free, PVC-free, and odourless.
 Their products meet high industry standards for IAQ, thereby improving the healthiness of indoor environments in social housing.

 Carpet Tiles and Damp & Mould Mitigation